 City of San José Airport, Series 2007 Improvement Funds and Capitalized Interest Accounts: The Series 2007 Improvement Funds and Capitalized Interest Accounts were invested with Citigroup Global Markets, Inc. in September 2007 in a consolidated agreement.
-The total initial investment in the consolidated investment agreement was \$613.9 million and the amount invested as of June 30, 2008, was \$480.6 million.
+The total initial investment in the consolidated investment agreement was \$613.9 million and the amount invested as of June 30, 2009, was \$369.1 million.
 The Improvement Funds had an initial investment of \$530.5 million and a maturity of August 1, 2010.
 The Capitalized Interest Accounts had an initial investment of \$83.4 million and a maturity of September 1, 2010.

-The agreement was collateralized with US Treasuries at 104% and Agencies at 105%, and has a yield of 4.533% for the Improvement Funds and 4.539% for the Capitalized Interest Accounts.
+The agreement was initially collateralized with US Treasuries at 104% and Agencies at 105%; however, the collateral level was increased to 107% for US Treasuries and 108% for Agencies in response to downgrades of Citigroup Global Markets, Inc. as per the terms of the agreement.
+See Section I.A.3.a. - Retention of Airport Investment Agreements (Citigroup) for additional information.
+The agreement has a yield of 4.533% for the Improvement Funds and 4.539% for the Capitalized Interest Accounts.
 The Series 2007AB Bonds bear interest at fixed rates and the arbitrage yield on the Bonds is 5.19%.

-D. Outstanding Variable Rate Debt
+D. Outstanding Variable-Rate Debt

-During Fiscal Year 2007-08, the City and related entities had thirty-three variable-rate bond series outstanding, including three series of auction rate securities; thirteen of the thirty-three series are multifamily housing issues.
-Of the thirty-three series, eight are taxable and twenty-five are tax-exempt.
+During Fiscal Year 2008-09, the City and related entities had 30 variable-rate bond series outstanding, 18 of which were multifamily housing revenue bond issues.
+Of the 30 series, 4 are taxable and 26 are tax-exempt.
 Debt Management staff track the rates weekly to ensure that the rates are consistent with market conditions, taking into consideration the differences among securities, ratings, and credit enhancement.

-The chart below provides a history of the average variable rates the City and related entities paid during Fiscal Year 2007-08 for both taxable and tax-exempt bond issues.
+The following chart provides a history of the average variable rates the City and related entities paid during Fiscal Year 2008-09 for both taxable and tax-exempt bond issues.